Argus Inspection: Do Multimodal Large Language Models Possess the Eye of Panoptes?: Experiments

 We conducted experiments on 26 open-source and closed-source models in their latest versions.
 We added the prefix “\textit{Answer the following question based on the image. }” to textual questions to further guide MLLMs in focusing on image modality.
 To ensure reproducibility, the temperature value was set to \texttt{0}, except for \texttt{o4-mini} and \texttt{o3}, whose default temperature values are \texttt{1} and cannot be adjusted.
 The leaderboard-style experimental results are shown in Table~\ref{tab:leaderboard} (with values rounded to two decimal places, the highest score in bold and the second-highest underlined per column) and Appendix~\ref{app:c} (detailed with statistical testing and analysis).

 The overall score is computed as a weighted average across each domain based on its volume.
 According to the leaderboard, \texttt{GPT-4.1-2025-04-14}, \texttt{Gemini-2.5-Flash-Preview-05-20}, and \texttt{Gemini-2.5-Pro-Preview-05-06} secured the top three positions, with both versions achieving overall scores above \texttt{0.40}.
-Overall, closed-source models such as GPT, Gemini, and Doubao ranked higher than those open-source models such as LLaMA and DeepSeek.
+Overall, closed-source models such as GPT and Gemini ranked higher than those open-source models such as LLaMA and DeepSeek.

 What particularly caught our attention is that in rare cases, the deceptive scores slightly exceeded the basic scores, with the difference being only \texttt{0.01} to \texttt{0.02}.
-After tracing the logs and confirming the authenticity of this occurrence, we hypothesize that longer descriptive text might, in some cases, guide some MLLMs to focus on the image, whereas direct questions might cause MLLMs to become more immersed in the question itself, thereby intensifying their attention.
+After tracing the logs, we hypothesize that longer descriptive text might, in some cases, is more likely to guide some MLLMs to focus on the image.
 Exploring this issue further could be a promising research direction.
 The global paired t-test results indicate that across ten domains, the difficulty of deceptive-level is significantly higher than that of basic-level.
-Statistical testing further reveals that \texttt{o4-mini-2025-04} \texttt{-16} and \texttt{DeepSeek-VL-2-20241213} are most susceptible to deception, whereas the \texttt{Gemini-2.5 series} demonstrates resistance to deceptive challenges.
+Statistical testing further reveals that \texttt{o4-mini-2025-04} \texttt{-16} is most susceptible to deception, whereas the \texttt{Gemini-2.5 series} demonstrates resistance to deceptive challenges.

 On the whole, current MLLMs still lack strong capabilities in fine-grained capture and commonsense causal reasoning.
 More broadly, enabling MLLMs to process multimodal information as precisely as humans—or even surpass human—remains a major challenge in their progression toward human-like agents and EI.